Defendu: Second World War

 The start of the Second World War saw the Allied forces needing every advantage to give their soldiers and special forces a winning edge.
 They found one such edge in Fairbairn's system.
 Immediately, Fairbairn was commissioned in the British Commandos and ordered to teach a lethal version of his system at the Commando school in Scotland.

 It was at this top secret Scottish location that Colonel Rex Applegate of the U.S. Army studied under Fairbairn.
-Through Col. Applegate and other instructors such as Col. Anthony Biddle, these highly effective skills were taught to U.S. troops including US Marines and Rangers, as well as OSS operatives and later to the FBI and CIA as the foundation of their basic training.
+Through Col. Applegate and other instructors such as Col. Anthony Biddle, these skills were taught to U.S. troops including US Marines and Rangers, as well as OSS operatives and later to the FBI and CIA as the foundation of their basic training.

-Once the British Commando School in Scotland was able to produce its own Fairbairn/Sykes qualified instructors, both men were transferred.
-Fairbairn to North America, and Sykes to SOE, where he trained special agents for behind the lines duties.
-Fairbairn's 'special assignment' in Oshawa, Ontario, Canada, was to teach his system to Allied special forces at the most highly classified training operation of WWII, Camp X. Agents were trained in depth to dispose of their enemy quickly and quietly with brutal effectiveness.
-Following his instruction at Camp X, Fairbairn was rejoined by Col. Applegate to form the United States Camp B, now known as Camp David.

 This introduction of 'The Fairbairn Fighting System' at Camp X in conjunction with input from many highly skilled instructors with various backgrounds and fighting skills was the beginning of the evolution of Defendu.
 As close quarters battle or unarmed combat training progressed throughout this period, it was added and refined utilising western fighting principles.

 Basic principles

 Defendu encourages its practitioner to end a confrontation as quickly as possible using "rude" means by rapidly attacking vital spot area (such as the groin, throat, side of the neck, shin, eyes, ears, etc.) by using only several pragmatic and powerful strikes.
 These strikes are taught as a method and not as disconnected isolated strikes.
-Done properly, these strikes will "chain" at each other just like boxing.
+Done properly, these strikes will chain together.
 Defendu was also designed to be able to be mastered in mere days due to the extremely compressed curriculum.
 Students are also taught to always take initiative, employ artifice, and remain at offense (as no block or parry were found in the system).